chingu-voyages/v46-tier1-team-06/README.md

 - SVGs are coded into the HTML to decrease processing power, which is more green!
 - Vanilla Javascript that prioritizes readability
     - Async fetch functions
+    - Form validation
+    - Functions declared so they are hoisted

 ## Running the Project:
 - Deployed to: [GH-Pages](link)